dashpay/docs/introduction/features.rst

 ChainLocks Process Overview
 ---------------------------

-Every twelve hours a new “LLMQ” (Long-Lasting Masternode Quorum) is formed using a “DKG” (Distributed Key Generation) process.
+Every twelve hours a new “LLMQ” (Long-Living Masternode Quorum) is formed using a “DKG” (Distributed Key Generation) process.
 All members of this Quorum are responsible for observing, and subsequently affirming, newly mined blocks: